Neil Hartman

-Neil Hartman is the Director for the Center for Sports Communication and Social Impact at Rowan University and CEO and Executive Producer for Talow Media Group.
-He also is a director at Play By Play Sports Broadcasting Camps.
+Neil Hartman is Senior Director for the Center for Sports Communication and Social Impact at Rowan University and camp director at Play By Play Sports Broadcasting Camps.
 He was previously a longtime sports personality and was the primetime anchor for Comcast SportsNet Philadelphia since its inception in 1997.
 On April 28, 2016, Hartman announced he was leaving Comcast SportsNet.
 Hartman's career spans over 35 years.
 Before joining CSN, Hartman was sports anchor and reporter for KYW-TV as well as WPHL-TV.